firefox-devtools/debugger/docs/updates/README.md

 * **Async Stepping** landed the utilities for identifying async expressions, and the logical "next" statement to step to.
 Async Stepping will land in the next release.
 * **WASM** We enabled wasm debugging in the new UI and it is now turned on in nightly.
 Debugging WASM source code in the native language (C, C++) is a blast.
 * **Worker List** added a new Workers right sidebar pane and populating the pane with debuggee workers.
 The next step is to add the about:debugging util for launching a new toolbox.
-* **Mapping minified variables** started working on mapping minified variables, which will show the the "original" variable name in the scopes pane, and enable preview, watch expressions and the console to work with original * expressions.
+* **Mapping minified variables** started working on mapping minified variables, which will show the "original" variable name in the scopes pane, and enable preview, watch expressions and the console to work with original * expressions.
 * **Project Search** continued to polish project search.
 This week we fixed keyboard navigation of streaming results, and made result orders deterministic.
 * **Syncing CSS** removed the theme's CSS class namespace, which will make it easy to sync themes with m-c.
 * **Accidental Breakpoints** fixed and uplifted a bug to 56, where the debugger created new breakpoints when the user changed original code and reloaded.